 You asked, and I listened.
 Vintage Dancer now has new shopping comparison pages for vintage reproduction sewing patterns.
 I have handpicked sewing patterns for women and men by decade, based on common requests I have received, such as 1930s house dresses, vintage aprons, 1940s men’s wide leg pants, 1910s swimsuits, and more.
 Most of the brands I have picked are small, independent pattern makers, who make exceptional quality patterns with updated directions and several sizes to make your vintage sewing MUCH easier.
-For example, I just love Reconstructing History patterns.
-They have over 250 options for men and women spanning the 20th century way back to medieval times.
+For example, I just love the variety from Reconstructing History patterns.
+They have over 250 options for men and women, spanning the 20th century all the way back to medieval times.

 Here are some of my favorite patterns by decade:

 Victorian Sewing Patterns

 Victorian dress patterns: This list of patterns, ready-made dresses, and custom dress makers has been updated with a few more options.
 I have been a fan of Truly Victorian patterns for years.
 They are accurate, have great directions, and come in print/mailed versions.
 You can take almost any picture of a Victorian dress and use one of their bodice and skirt patterns to re-create the dress.
 This is what I did for my 1893 Worth dinner gown I had recreated for my wedding.

 Other popular Victorian era pattern requests are for swimsuits (those funny looking swim dresses), corsets (a must-have), and hoop skirts.
 Find them all here.

 The most sought after patterns of the Edwardian time period (which in the historical sewing world often covers late Victorian to pre-1920s clothing as well) are formal evening gowns of the 1912 Titanic era or white lace tea gowns of the turn of the century.